MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Update-Help.md

 `$env:PSModulePath` environment variable.
 For more information, see [about_Updatable_Help](./About/about_Updatable_Help.md).

-You can use the **Module** parameter to update help files for a particular module.
-Use the **UICulture** parameter to download help files in multiple languages and locales.
+You can use the `Module` parameter to update help files for a particular module.
+Use the `UICulture` parameter to download help files in multiple languages and locales.

-You can't use `Update-Help` on computers that aren't connected to the internet.
-Use the `Save-Help` cmdlet to download help files from the internet and save them in a file system location, such as a shared folder or file system directory.
-Then use the **SourcePath** parameter of `Update-Help` to download the updated help files from a file system location and install them on the computer.
+You can also use `Update-Help` on computers that are not connected to the Internet.
+In order to do so, use the `Save-Help`cmdlet to download help files from the Internet and save them in a file system location, such as a shared folder or file system directory.
+Then use the `SourcePath` parameter of `Update-Help` to download the updated help files from a file system location and install them on the computer.

 You can automate help updates by adding the `Update-Help` cmdlet to your PowerShell profile.
 By default, `Update-Help` runs only one time per day on each computer.
-To override the once-per-day limit, use the **Force** parameter.
+To override the once-per-day limit, use the `Force` parameter.

 The `Update-Help` cmdlet was introduced in Windows PowerShell 3.0.

 > [!IMPORTANT]
 > `Update-Help` requires administrative privileges in PowerShell 6.0 and below.
-> PowerShell 6.1 and above set the default `-Scope` to **CurrentUser**.
+> PowerShell 6.1 and above set the default `-Scope` to `CurrentUser`.
 > Prior to PowerShell 6.1, the `-Scope` parameter was not available.
 >
 > You must be a member of the Administrators group on the computer